 Some of the images were blurry, but I liked the look of the sharper ones.
 Perhaps it's how the negatives were scanned, but the photos have a slight reddish hue that I do not see in the examples I found online.

-Unfortunately, I can't just send Kodak Vision3 250D to just any lab.
-Like most colour motion picture stocks, 250D has a protective layer called Remjet, which helps deal with the tremendous heat generated while running through a motion picture camera.
-This Remjet layer must be removed during processing and requires specialist developing equipment not available at most film development labs.
+Unfortunately, I can't just send Kodak Vision3 250D to any lab.
+Like most colour motion picture film stocks, 250D has a protective layer called Remjet, which helps deal with the tremendous heat generated while running through a camera.
+This Remjet layer must be removed during processing and requires specialist developing equipment unavailable at most film development labs.
 The film ($10) and the development and scanning ($24-$34) are expensive.
 I think I'll shoot this film again, but not often.

 |Name||Kodak Vision3 250D|